SHOP

 People who have never owned an EV before are often sceptical because of ‘range anxiety’, but the reality is that most users won’t even be phased by the remaining range whatsoever.

-This is because the average UK commuter travels around 20 miles a day to get to work, so even the lowest-range EVs that get 100 miles would happily do you for a week on a single charge.
+This is because the average UK commuter travels around 20 miles a day to get to and from work, so even the lowest-range EVs that get 100 miles would happily cover your weekly commute on a single charge.

-As for those who do longer journeys, you shouldn’t need to worry because the charging infrastructure is improving by the day, and therefore making a thousand-mile trip across the UK or Europe wouldn’t be all that difficult – so long as you plan out your route carefully.
+As for those who do longer journeys, you shouldn’t need to worry because the charging infrastructure is improving by the day.
+Even a thousand-mile trip across the UK or Europe isn't that difficult if you plan out your route carefully.

 Learn more: